MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 var requestBuilder = todoClient.TaskLists["taskListId"].ToDos["todoId"].AssignedTo;
 ```

-PathParameters for the requestBuilder variable will contain two entries:
+Path parameters for the requestBuilder variable contain two entries:

 - `task_list_id` of value `taskListId`.
 - `todo_id` of value `todoId`.

-When the request is executed by the request adapter service, all parameters (path and query) are resolved against the url template, the base url parameter value is also provided at that time.
+When the request adapter executes the request, it resolves all parameters (path and query) against the URL template.
+The base URL parameter value is also provided at that time.

 ### UrlTemplate